csea-lab/csea-lab/lib_ben/bop_scanner/README.md

-These are the scripts I'm using to process Kiersten's study in Fall 2020.
+These are the scripts I'm using to process Kiersten's study in fall 2020.